Singapore

 Average (inc. tax & service)$4.85

-Standard single hawker dish such as chicken rice or laksa at major city-centre and residential hawker centres.
+Standard single hawker dish such as chicken rice or laksa at major city-center and residential hawker centers.

 Last checked on: June 2026